osx86-ijb/Lenovo-ThinkCentre-m93p-Tiny-macOS-Monterey/README.md

-# Lenovo ThinkCentre M93P Tiny - OpenCore 0.7.6 - Monterey Bootable
+# Lenovo ThinkCentre M93P Tiny - OpenCore 0.7.6 EFI for macOS Monterey

-This is the OpenCore 0.7.6 EFI files needed to boot the new beta of macOS, macOS 12.x Monterey on the Lenovo ThinkCentre m93p Tiny.
+This is the OpenCore 0.7.6 EFI files needed to boot the new version of macOS, macOS 12.x Monterey on the Lenovo ThinkCentre m93p Tiny.

 ![Lenovo ThinkCentre m93p Tiny](https://i.ibb.co/C1xW6Th/Lenovo-Think-Centre-M93p-Tiny.jpg)